petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

    ...
 ```

-To solve this issue, you can run Liferay with JDK 11.
+To solve this issue, you can run Liferay on JDK 11.
 See the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/4411310034829) for details.

 ## Related Topics